yuvalot/htm.core/README.md

 - same as for Binary releases, plus:
 - **C++ compiler**: c++11/17 compatible (ie. g++, clang++).
+- boost library (if not a C++17 compiler that supports filesystem.)

+Note: Windows MSVC 2019 runs as C++17 by default.
+On linux use -std=c++17 compile option to
+      avoid needing boost.

 #### Simple Python build (any platform)